Nine months after rough loss, improved WSU quarterback Jayden de Laura gets rematch with USC

 Grad transfer Jarrett Guarantano, who went down with an injury early in the Cougars’ Week 1 loss to Utah State, had won the preseason QB competition.
 But de Laura displayed poise off the bench, mature decision-making and explosive athleticism.

 At this rate, it seems de Laura will establish himself as WSU’s No. 1 arm going forward.
-Rolovich has yet to confirm that, though.
+Rolovich has yet to confirm that.

 So far, de Laura is 33 of 51 (64.7%) for 458 yards and four touchdowns against one interception.
 He has completed passes to eight receivers.